Remote control – the easy way

 - Supply of various device classes with one single uniform firmware and remote control client

-- Hardware definition of ASIC/FPGA registers and C driver source (see also IP cores)
+- Hardware definition of ASIC/FPGA registers and C driver source (see also IP cores).
+Yes, like IP-XACT, but leaner (Translation possible).

 - Hardware-Co-Simulation (model in the loop)

 - Smart Sensors (IoT), netpp on FPGA

-- New: Eval-Kit netpp node with various analog back-end option for scalable network based real time measurement
+- Eval-Kit netpp node with various analog back-end option for scalable network based real time measurement

 Industrial reference projects